 Beautiful cinematography and wonderful acting characterize this adaptation of Fowles’ third novel–the result was five Academy Award nominations (including Best Actress for Streep).
 The movie mirrors the book’s multiple points of view by having Streep and Irons shift back and forth between the 19th Century Sarah and Charles and the 20th century actors who are playing them.
 This is the first adaptation of his work that Fowles was pleased with, calling it “a brilliant metaphor” for the book.

 The French Lieutenant’s Woman is readily available on DVD.
-In addition, a new blu-ray edition from the Criterion Collection was released in August 2015–click here for details.
+In addition, a new blu-ray edition from the Criterion Collection is now available–click here for details.